Research Groups

 TrAI (Translating Advances In Artificial Intelligence Into Health Services)

-Our work translates the advances in artificial intelligence and digital health and the tools that it develops into health services, with a special focus on meeting the health needs of resource limited settings.
-We see the implementation of AI tools into health services as a sequential two step process:Translation Research: Transforming theoretical and scientific breakthroughs in AI and related disciplines into applied solutions and usable tools that can support, augment, audit, and strengthen health services.Implementation Science: Deploying, integrating, and rigorously evaluating AI-driven tools and technologies within clinical and public health environments to ensure safety, effectiveness, and scalability.We hope to create and evaluate health services, ancillary tools and technologies that can be deployed readily in clinical and public health settings.
+Our work translates the advances in artificial intelligence and digital health technology into innovative health services, with a special focus on meeting the health needs of resource-limited settings.
+We view the implementation of AI tools into health services as a sequential two step process:Translational Research: Transforming theoretical and scientific breakthroughs in AI and related disciplines into applied solutions and usable tools that can support, augment, audit, strengthen or extend health services.Implementation Science: Deploying, integrating, and rigorously evaluating AI-driven tools and technologies within clinical and public health settings to ensure safety, effectiveness, efficacy, and scalability.With our work, we aim to create and evaluate health services, ancillary tools and technologies that can be deployed readily in clinical and public health settings to meet health services needs in resource-limited settings across the world.